Quick Tips for New T’s – Managing Your Time

 Julia G. Thompson, who received her BA in English from Virginia Tech, recently retired after forty years as a classroom teacher in the public schools of Virginia, Arizona, and North Carolina.
 She continues to focus her advice on the practical aspects of a teacher’s busy professional life.

-Author of The First-Year Teacher’s Survival Guide (4th Edition); Discipline Survival Guide for the Secondary TeacherFirst-Year Teacher’s Checklist; and The First-Year Teacher’s Survival Guide Professional Development Training Kit (summarized here), Thompson also provides advice on a variety of subjects through her website, on her blog, and on Twitter.
+Author of The First-Year Teacher’s Survival Guide (4th Edition); Discipline Survival Guide for the Secondary TeacherFirst-Year Teacher’s Checklist; and The First-Year Teacher’s Survival Guide Professional Development Training Kit (summarized here), Thompson also provides advice on a variety of subjects through her website, on her blog, and on X-Twitter.

 Images: Phillip Martin